FuriosaAI showcases Gen 1 NPU at CVPR 2023 with live demo

 Commercializing our first-gen chip has been crucial to achieving Furiosa’s long-term vision for dramatically expanding access to powerful AI compute.

-By shipping our first-gen chip, we’re learning how best to meet business’s real world needs: which models are most important to support, how best to integrate our products into complex deployments, and how our products perform in a wide variety of commercial use cases.
+By shipping our first-gen chip, we’re learning how best to meet business’ real-world needs: which models are most important to support, how best to integrate our products into complex deployments, and how our products perform in a wide variety of commercial use cases.

 Trends at CVPR

-At our CVPR 2023 booth, we were able to hear feedback from people across the AI community and get first-hand insights into where the field of computer vision is heading next.
+At our CVPR 2023 booth, we heard feedback from people across the AI community and got first-hand insights into where the field of computer vision is heading next.

 We also heard concerns from both industry and academia about the rising cost of compute.
-Without hardware that offers lower TCO (total cost of ownership, which includes the cost of electricity to power and cool the chips as well as the upfront price tag), many fear innovation will be stifled and fewer people will have access to new AI-powered services.
+Without hardware that offers a lower TCO (total cost of ownership, which includes the cost of electricity to power and cool the chips as well as the upfront price tag), many fear innovation will be stifled, leaving fewer people with access to new AI-powered services.

 Share this article